 Mailbox is a local celebrity hike of sorts.
 Everyone knows it and if you haven’t hiked it you’re frequently asked why.
 It climbs relentlessly skyward gaining 4,000′ in 2.5 brutal rooty miles.
 Your reward is a great view and a quirky mailbox on top filled with all sorts of offerings to the Mailbox Gods.

 Since Mailbox can be very crowded I started up around 2pm when most people were on their way down.
-After the initial .4 mile approach you get down to business and climb through old forest straight for the sky.
+After the initial half mile approach, the trail gets down to business quickly and climbs skyward through old forest.
 Oh yes, I remember how fun this trail is!
-There are maybe 2-3 very short sections where you get a reprieve and get to gain maybe 1,200′ in a mile instead of 1,600′.
+There are maybe 2-3 very short sections that offer a short reprieve, meaning they’re simply steep and not ludicrous steep.
 A hiker ahead of me called down to his obviously upset girlfriend “honey look, it’s almost a normal hill right here!”
 Ahhh, Mailbox Peak: maker or breaker of relationships.